Investing in Your Education

 Bureau of Indian Affairs

-Veterans and eligible dependents please visit http://vabenefits.vba.va.gov/vonapp/main.asp to complete an application for GI Bill® education.
-If you are already approved for benefits, you should bring a copy of your GI Bill® Benefits Award Letter to Window 12/VRC and let us know that you are interested in using your benefits at Victor Valley College.
+Veterans and eligible dependents, please visit the US Department of Veterans Affairs website to complete an application for GIBill® education benefits.
+If you are already approved for benefits, you should bring a copy of your GIBill® Certificate of Eligibility (COE) letter to the VRC and let us know that you are interested in using your benefits at Victor Valley College.

-The VA requires that students using their GI Bill® benefits, have a current GI Bill® Education plan, prepared by a VVC Counselor, in their VA file.
-New GI Bill® students have until the end of their second enrollment period to get their educational plan.
-Students who are changing their school of certification have one enrollment period before the ed plan is required.
-The ed plan must show the student’s declared program and have all prior credits evaluated.
-When you make your appointment with a VVC counselor, please indicate that you are a GI Bill® student, and bring to your meeting copies of all previous college transcripts including military.
+The VA requires that students using GIBill® benefits have a current GIBill® Education plan, prepared by a VVC Counselor.
+GIBill® students have until the end of their first enrollment period to get their educational plan.
+The educational plan must show the student’s declared program and have all prior credits evaluated.

 Active duty military may be eligible for Tuition Assistance (TA) from their respective branch of service.
 Contact your base/post education office for TA forms and additional information.

-If you have questions or need assistance, please visit our website at www.vvc.edu/veterans/ for contact information.
+If you have questions or need assistance, please visit our VVC Veterans Resource Center website for contact and additional information.

 Scholarships and Awards